 - Family history

 - Had pregnancy diabetes before

 - Gave birth to a baby that weighed over four kilograms at birth

-- A member of specific ethnic group that is statistically prone to diabetes (African, Arab, Asian, Hispanic, Indigenous or South Asian descent)
+- A member of a specific ethnic group that is statistically prone to diabetes (African, Arab, Asian, Hispanic, Indigenous or South Asian descent)